-In a bid to counter the COVID-19 pandemic, India has embarked on one of the largest vaccination campaigns ever to be undertaken in the world.
-Although India has a strong and expanding Universal Immunization Program (UIP) for routine immunization (RI), it pales in comparison with the scale of COVID vaccination campaign in terms of number of individuals to be vaccinated.
-Success of the vaccination campaign depends on meticulous supply chain and operations planning and accurate estimation of the required budget and resources.
+In a bid to counter the Covid-19 pandemic, India has embarked on one of the largest vaccination campaigns ever to be undertaken in the world.
+Although India has a strong and expanding Universal Immunization Program (UIP) for routine immunization (RI), it pales in comparison with the scale of Covid vaccination campaign in terms of the number of individuals to be vaccinated.
+The success of the vaccination campaign depends on meticulous supply chain and operations planning and accurate estimation of the required budget and resources.

 We conduct our analysis at the district-level across multiple states using publicly available data on cold chain and human resources capacity as well as scale and operation of the UIP and assumptions for COVID vaccination campaign as per the GOI operational guidelines.
-For the purposes of our analysis, we focus on the target population of greater than 45 years.
+We focus on the target population of greater than 18 years.

 We have developed a flexible modeling approach to calculate the incremental unit costs as well as total additional resources required for conducting COVID vaccination campaign.
 It can be used by state governments in conjunction with more detailed and granular data to obtain more accurate resource estimates, which can then be used as inputs into NHM budgets.